slaclab/model-composer-dsp-lib/docs/src/DspBlocks/PhaseControl.rst

 Block interface:

 * Read Ports
-    * p_act: take the phase value of current pulse
+    * p_act: take the phase value of current pulse.
-    * p_des: take the desire phase value from a user defined software registers
+    * p_des: take the desire phase value from a user defined software registers.
+    * p_valid: boolean type input indicate when the average phase value of the current pulse is valid.
+    * p_lowlim: user defined lower limit for phase error from a user defined software registers.
+If the phase error is lower than this value, the phase control block will not change the phase value.
+    * p_gain:  user defined phase control gain from a user defined software registers.

 Example of displaying code